Kuldeepjakhi/kubernetes/README.md

 ## Kubernetes QoS Classes

 Quality of Service (QoS) in Kubernetes refers to the system’s ability to prioritize and manage resources effectively among different pods running within the cluster.
 Kubernetes offers three levels of QoS for pods: BestEffort, Burstable, and Guaranteed.
 These QoS classes determine how Kubernetes schedules and allocates resources to pods based on their resource requirements and usage patterns.

-ubernetes categorizes Pods into three QoS classes: Guaranteed, Burstable, and BestEffort.
+kubernetes categorizes Pods into three QoS classes: Guaranteed, Burstable, and BestEffort.
 The type of class determines the order of priority for eviction.

 ### 1. Guaranteed
 Kubernetes considers Pods classified as Guaranteed as a top priority.
 It won’t evict them until they exceed their limits.
 A Pod with a Guaranteed class has the following characteristics:

 All containers in the Pod have a memory limit and request.
 All containers in the Pod have a memory limit equal to the memory request.
 All containers in the Pod have a CPU limit and a CPU request.
 All containers in the Pod have a CPU limit equal to the CPU request.

 For example, if the memory limit is 300MiB, the memory request should also be 300MiB.
 While the CPU limit is 800miliCPU, it should equal the CPU request.
 If a container is only assigned a resource limit without the request, Kubernetes will automatically match an equal number to the request value.

 Software that runs full-time, such as database servers and real-time applications, is often assigned the Guaranteed QoS class.

 The resources section in the YAML file will look like so: